A Idioms

 - a very good and thorough effort

-We made an all-out-effort to finish our work.
+We are making an all-out effort to finish our work.

 all over but the shouting